Senior Leadership Team

 Hannah grew up in Oxfordshire before moving away to Exeter to study Biology Sciences; she graduated in 2004.
 Hannah then completed her PGCE at Oxford University and gained a range of teaching experience before joining Didcot Girls’ School in 2008.
 Initially appointed as KS5 Science co-ordinator, Hannah was promoted to Second in Science before being appointed as Head of Science in 2012.
-In 2015 Hannah was appointed as an Associate Senior leader before acting as Raising Standards Leader in 2018.
-Hannah is now Assistant Headteacher with responsibility for Pupil Premium funding as well as being the Director of Teaching School.
+In 2015, Hannah was appointed as an Associate Senior leader before acting as Raising Standards Leader in 2018.
+As Assistant Headteacher, Hannah is the Raising Standards Leader with responsibility for the academic progress of Years 10 and 11.

 Dr A Naylor - Assistant Headteacher: Raising Standards Lead